 2) Breakfast Quesadilla

-Swap: For a vegetarian protein version, black beans (canned, drained) replace the eggs.
-Adding hummus to your tortilla before putting in the eggs gives it some creaminess and a Mediterranean taste.
+Replacement: For a vegetarian protein version, replace the eggs with black beans (canned and drained).
+Also, if you add hummus to your tortilla before putting in the eggs, it also gives it a creamy texture and a Mediterranean taste.

 3) Breakfast Salad